Jayesh2158/FastApi-user-auth-task-with-db/README.md

   4. And also help user to review movies in less time.

 Deployment in system as developer mode:

-Step 1: Clone project form recent repo.
+Step 1: Clone project from recent repo.

 Step 2: After open editor open directory where the project cloned "/Flutter-user-auth-task-with-db/".